PowerJoe/KQL/README.md

 ## ⚠️ Disclaimer

 > These rules are provided **as-is** for educational and defensive purposes.
 Always test in a non-production environment before deploying.
-Rules may generate false positives depending on your environment — tuning is recommended before enabling automated alerting.
+Rules may generate false positives depending on your environment, tuning is recommended before enabling automated alerting.
 >
 > IOCs and rule logic are based on publicly available threat intelligence.
 Always validate against the latest sources before deployment.